Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 Studies have disproved the theory that it helps prevent delayed onset muscle soreness, so can we just blow right by it and be all good?
 Maybe not.

-Turns out I intuitively knew this part was a good idea.
+Turns out I intuitively knew that my walking after a run was a good idea.
 If you go from your run, immediately to a dead stop and then on to your chores, you are missing out on the benefits of that cooldown walk.

 Mental Benefits of Staying in the Moment